Cathy A.

 On This PageArrow Down

-The following are some debate tips to win for high school, middle school, and college students.
-Keep in mind that each debate type, including an impromptu, congressional, public forum, British or Asian parliamentary, follows the same tips.
+The following are some debate tips for high school students, middle school, and college students.
+Keep in mind that all types of debate, including an impromptu, congressional, public forum, British, or Asian parliamentary, follow the same tips.

 Tip # 1: Know the Debate Before it Starts